Oceanguard • Restoring the Balance

 Oceanguard Explorer

-The Great Barrier Reef ecosystem's future existence is under immediate threat.
-We are planning a documentary voyage, commencing in 2018, to capture the magnificent beauty of the reef before further damage occurs.
+The Great Barrier Reef ecosystem is under threat.
+We are planning a documentary voyage to capture the majesty of the Reef before further damage occurs.

 This ambitious expedition is expected to take two years.
 The voyage will also cater for eco-tourism which opens up the educational outreach to an international audience.
 Daily online web and social media updates of the voyage will benefit school studies and public outreach globally.